BryanLuyo/blackJack/README.md

 npm start
 ```

-Navigate to `http://localhost:3000` and follow the instructions to start a game.
-After starting you will see links for each player (`player.html?id=0`, etc.) and another link to `table.html` to view the table.
+Navigate to `http://localhost:3000` to configure and start a game.
+You will see links to each player page (`player.html?id=0`, etc.) and a link to `table.html` to view the table.

 ## Development